-9. The alignment tube, used for centering the liner, can be removed by pushing the tube with a 4" current tip toward the service connections at the rear of the inner body.
+9. The alignment tube, used for centering the liner, can be removed after unscrewing the collet nut/tip adapter nut with wrench (12114) by pushing the alignment tube with a screw driver or non-sharp object toward the service connections at the rear of the inner body.

 10. If the adapter is worn or damaged proceed as follows.
-Two (2) 1/2" open end wrenches are needed to remove the adapter/jam nut assembly from the inner body.
+Two (2) 3/4" open end wrenches are needed to remove the adapter/jam nut assembly from the inner body.
 Break the jam nut loose first, and then remove the assembly.